usbarmory/armory-drive/README.md

 [USB armory Mk II](https://github.com/f-secure-foundry/usbarmory/wiki).

-The encrypted storage setup and authentication is meant to be performed with the F-Secure Armory mobile application (TBR) over Bluetooth.
+The encrypted storage setup and authentication is meant to be performed with the F-Secure Armory mobile application (to be released - private invites only ATM) over Bluetooth (BLE).

 To understand the firmware capabilities and use see this [Tutorial](https://github.com/f-secure-foundry/armory-drive/wiki/Tutorial).